sharadb-amazon/connectedhomeip/examples/tv-casting-app/APIs.md

 The Matter TV Casting library locally caches information required to reconnect to a CastingPlayer, once it has been commissioned by it.
 After that, it is able to skip the full UDC process by establishing CASE with the CastingPlayer directly.
-Once connected, the CastingPlayer object would contain the list of available Endpoints on it.
+Once connected, the CastingPlayer object will contain the list of available Endpoints on it.

 On Android, the Casting Client can connect to a `CastingPlayer` by successfully calling